-A typical mortice installation is described on the flowing page, with the lock fitted into the door frame and the strike plate secured into the door.
+A typical mortise installation is described with the lock fitted into the door frame and the strike plate secured into the door.
 It is possible to install the lock into the door and the strike plate into the frame however with this method running wiring to the lock requires additional work.